johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 |           | TOTAL     | 100%

-If the Duchess's body is subsequently found buried under the Atrium, Holmes must eliminate the possibility that she is being held alive by her jealous husband, the Duke.
+If the Duchess's body is subsequently found buried under the Atrium, Holmes must eliminate the possibility that she is being held alive by the Duke.
 He must then reallocate probability among the remaining two scenarios in which the Duchess is dead.

 **Holmes' Posterior Beliefs**